AdrianIleana/AZ-task/README.md

 ## Instruction on how to use the app:
  First of all double check if you have all the prerequisites required.

- Once you got the repo locally cloned you can run the app by simply executing the `main.py` script.
+ Once you got the repo locally cloned you can provide your own token and configuration file by updating the files accordingly.

+ The app can be executed by simply running the `main.py` script from the Command-Line: `C:\Users\adria\PycharmProjects\AZ-task>py main.py` (on windows)

- There is no need for parameters as by design the app will look for the config file `input.yml` in the same directory where the script resides.
+ There is no need for parameters as by design the app will look for the config file `input.yml` and the token `encoded_token.txt` in the same directory where the script resides.

  **Examples:**
  ```cmd